 Labels: VIDIZMO, through its video insights, can identify visual objects and actions displayed, which are then marked as labels.
 These labels are then made clickable and searchable through the search box besides the video.

-Topics: VIDIZMO’s A.I. feature can infer the main issues of a video through transcripts.
+Topics: VIDIZMO’s artificial intelligence. feature can infer the main issues of a video through transcripts.
 This feature is useful for training, learning, and education where students or knowledge workers can identify the main topics of the video by looking at the tags generated by VIDIZMO and can view only the portion of the video where the relevant topic is discussed.
 Knowledge workers and students will, therefore, save time searching and viewing the appropriate content.

 Sentiments: In marketing, videos are used to engage audiences' attention because it creates an emotional connection via visuals and sounds.
 But to know the opinions and the process of emotional tone behind a series of words, marketers conduct sentiment analysis.
 VIDIZMO’s sentiment analysis identifies positive, negative, and neutral sentiments from speech and visual texts of a video.